24-S1-2-C-Moral-Decisions/LandingSite/README.md

 - Use Git as our version control system to facilitate collaboration and prevent conflicts.
 - Utilize development environments like Visual Studio and WebStorm to ensure uniformity across the team and prevent inconsistencies.
 - Use Postman for testing to ensure the code's reliability and effectiveness.
-- (May be Jira) Chose GitHub Projects for [task management](https://github.com/24-S1-2-C-Moral-Decisions/LandingSite/issues), the GitHub [Kanban workflow](https://github.com/orgs/24-S1-2-C-Moral-Decisions/projects/2/views/3), and the GitHub [timeline](https://github.com/orgs/24-S1-2-C-Moral-Decisions/projects/2/views/2) for our development process, aiming for seamless integration, simplicity, cost-effectiveness, and enhanced collaboration within the team.
+- Chose Jira for [task management](https://moral-decisions.atlassian.net/issues/?jql=project+%3D+%22SCRUM%22+ORDER+BY+created+DESC&atlOrigin=eyJpIjoiYjBlZTgwZDg1NTZjNDJiMzg3ZTVjMjE4NGU5NDQ0NDYiLCJwIjoiaiJ9), the Jira [Kanban workflow](https://moral-decisions.atlassian.net/jira/software/projects/SCRUM/boards/1?atlOrigin=eyJpIjoiNDgyNmFmY2QyMmFhNDQxMjg5NDdmMzQzMTI4OWUwZjMiLCJwIjoiaiJ9), and the Jira [timeline](https://moral-decisions.atlassian.net/jira/software/projects/SCRUM/boards/1/timeline?shared=&atlOrigin=eyJpIjoiNzgzMjA0NTBiZjdlNGRhYThhYWE0MDVkMWM1OWIyMDQiLCJwIjoiaiJ9) for our development process, aiming for seamless integration, simplicity, cost-effectiveness, and enhanced collaboration within the team.
 - Chose Jira for task management, aiming for seamless integration, simplicity, cost-effectiveness, and enhanced collaboration within the team.
 - Use agile project management as well as agile development methods.
 We expect to set a weekly development cycle.
 Synchronization of tasks and progress at each stage of the development cycle will be determined through frequently scheduled stand-ups meeting, and tasks for the next stage or cycle will be decided.
 - We meet with our clients once a week at a set time to synchronize current project progress and to consult with them on issues.
 The meeting agenda is sent to the client in advance of the meeting.